SkillBagGitHub

 About

-Project-level behavior files for AI agents
+Project-level behavior files for local agents

 Open standard, not a package manager